 The aforementioned insects are more likely to enter a home that has humid or damp conditions.
 This may not be noticeable to the average person which is why it’s important to hire a professional to help determine if they are present or if there are conducive conditions for them to enter.
 Our inspectors understand all aspects of building sciences which allows us to do a better job in detecting insect problems that others may not.

-Get ahead of any potential infestation issues by calling us at 860-646-9983 to set up your inspection!
+Get ahead of any potential infestation issues and schedule your inspection online!

 Sherwood Inspection Services are the best!
 I highly recommend Andre he was extremely thorough.
 He explained any issues in simple enough terms that I could understand and offered the recommended solution.